 Modify a record

-To modify an existing record in the spreadsheet, do the following:
+To modify an existing record in the worksheet, do the following:

 - Click in the cell that you want to modify and update the value.